vikram087/icam-materials-database/backend/scripts/README.md

    ```

    > **Note**: Run ```python3 add_papers.py --help``` to see help on the usage of the script.

+   > **Note**: When the first paper is ready to be annotated, the model will download, this process will take a while

    > **Note**: The Arxiv API limits requests to 2000 papers at a time.
 If you need to pull more than 2000, wait before making additional requests to avoid throttling.